Abbas ibn Ali: Significance in Shia Islam

+The zarih over Abbas' grave in the Al-Abbas Shrine, surrounded by pilgrims.

 Abbas is regarded in Shia Islam as an ultimate paragon of courage, chivalry, love, sincerity, and self-sacrifice.
 Shias make the supplication of tawassul to Abbas, thus requesting him to join his prayers with them.
 Abbas is thus associated in Shia with the alleviation of grief and suffering.
 Serious oaths are made in his name, and Shias distribute food for charity as part of vows (nadhrs) made in the name of Abbas.

 Muharram rituals

+Abbas calligraphy at the Prophet's Mosque in Medina, which also includes his kunya Abu al-Fadl.

 Tasu'a (9 Muharram) is devoted in Shia as the day of mourning for Abbas.
-He is celebrated in religious passion-plays (ta'zies) as the water carrier of the Ahl al-Bayt and the standard bearer of Husayn.
+He is celebrated in ta'ziyeh performances as the water carrier of the Ahl al-Bayt and the standard bearer of Husayn.
 The ta'zie of Abbas' death is among the oldest passion-plays and is frequently performed throughout the year.
 The green standards (alams) carried in Muharram processions are often adorned on top with a metal hand (panja) representing Abbas' severed hand, with outstretched fingers that symbolize the Ahl al-Bayt.
 They are engraved with the invocations such as Ya hazrat-e Abbas (lit.
 'O, exalted Abbas') or Ya Abu al-Fadl.
 Food and water are also distributed for charity in his name.
 From West Indies to the island of Java, Sunnis and Hindus also commonly participate in most Shia Muharram rituals.